sanilac6459/codepath-ios-prework/README.md

 # codepath-ios-prework
-# Prework - *SpectrumShift*
+# Prework - *ColorSync*

 Submitted by: **Sanila Chowdhury**

-**SpectrumShift** is an app that generates different background screen color by a click of a button
+**ColorSync** is an app that generates different background screen color by a click of a button

 Time spent: **1** hour spent in total